packnback/site/packnback.github.io/content/blog/work_begins.md

 With this feature we can do daily/hourly/whatever snapshots while having low bandwidth and storage requirements.
-The first backup may take 20 GB, but the next may only be 200 MB.
+The first backup may take 20 GB, but the next may only be 200 MB with a huge reduction in the cost of retaining a full snapshot.

 ### Write-only mode